Rich countries pledge $300 billion for developing world to combat climate change

 Afghanistan is among the top 5 worst affected countries in the world.

-Since the return to power of the Islamic Emirate in 2021, international aid has disappeared in a context where the country has been suffering from drought for three years while the rest of Afghanistan has been suffering from flooding.
+Since the Islamic Emirate has returned to power in 2021, international aid has disappeared in a context where the country has been suffering from drought for three years while the rest of Afghanistan has been suffering from flooding.

 ENDS